pruthvidholakia/linux-and-git-command/readme.md

 git push - upload local commits to the remote repository

 git pull - fetch and integrate changes from the remote repository

+mv - move or rename files or directories